cac-t-u-s/cac-t-u-s.github.io/pages/sound.md

 When nothing is connected (and if the box is not [locked](eval-modes#lock-state)) a file-chooser dialog opens when evaluating the `SOUND` box.

-Once initialized, a few attributes from the sound (number of channels, number of samples, sample rate, file patname) can be read on the box (in ["text" visualization mode](objects#visualization)) or from the corresponding box outputs.
+Once initialized, a few attributes from the sound (number of channels, number of samples, sample rate, file pathname) can be read on the box (in ["text" visualization mode](objects#visualization)) or from the corresponding box outputs.

 <img src="sound_img/sound-info-box.png">
 <img src="sound_img/sound-info-slots.png">